 Looking Back, Looking Ahead

 Dr. Kimball says those kinds of conversations are exactly what help children develop healthy sexuality.
-“There needs to be open, age appropriate conversations about sex,” he says.
+“There needs to be open, age-appropriate conversations about sex,” he says.
 “These talks have to start as soon as kids become verbal with appropriate names of body parts and answering questions.
 Be close to your children.
 Know them and how they are.
-Then you can gage if something’s not right.”
+Then you can gauge if something’s not right.”

 Brooks says parents should restrict Internet use and make sure they have filtering devices installed.
 Even then, be prepared for children to try to get around them.
 “These kids are amazing at what they can do.”